PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 1. Open MobaXterm & Click `Session`
 2. Fill out `Remote host` as your server's `Public IP address`, `Specify username` as your `IAM User`, then select `Port 22`
 3. Click `SFTP` then, Select `Advanced Sftp settings`
-4. Check `Use private key`, then select `SSH key(.pem)` file downloaded from AWS Instance Dashboard
+4. Check `Use private key`, then select the `SSH key(.pem)` file downloaded from AWS Instance Dashboard
 6. Click `Ok`

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/0fc469b2-4e6f-4fb2-9dad-e260183a25c6" width="11%"></img>
 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/6c10ae09-65eb-401a-8af3-3eb8f1918eb3" width="11%"></img>
 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/93143527-d0e1-48ac-93bc-266c17505042" width="11%"></img>

-> After we make a serue connection to the server, we can easily transfer files between local computer and cloud Server by simply drag & drop.
-Also, we can select and open files from server panel, then It will open up a text editor to edit & save to the cloud server directly.
-It will make easier for us to update `.env` and `config.json`file for the configuration which we will walk through later in this tutorial.
+> After we make a secure connection to the server, we can easily transfer files between a local computer and the cloud Server by simply drag & drop.
+Also, we can select and open files from the server panel, then It will open up a text editor to edit & save to the cloud server directly.
+It will make it easier for us to update the `.env` and `config.json`file for the configuration which we will walk through later in this tutorial.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>